ropensci/open-science-with-R/source/03-internet-databases.md

 ## <a href="#sustain" name="sustain">#</a> Database sustainability

 Serving up a database on the internet may have been hard 20 years ago, but today it is quite trivial in terms of costs and ease of setup (see next section).
 Often the limiting factor is cost, as hosting does add up over time, and as increased server sizes are needed.
-There are various solutions to the funing problem.
+There are various solutions to the funidng problem.
 First, if you are at a university they may give you free server space for the database.
 Second, small grants of a few thousand dollars could probably pay for a few years of hosting costs.
 Third, integrating your data into a larger data provider is a good route, and your data may be more likely to be seen.
-For example, if you have species occurrence record data, instead of providing your data yourself, you can submit the data to the Global Biodiversity Information Facility (GBIF), a global warehouse for these kind of data.
+For example, if you have species occurrence record data, instead of providing your data yourself, you can submit the data to the [Global Biodiversity Information Facility (GBIF)](gbif), a global warehouse for these kind of data.

 ## <a href="#apis" name="apis">#</a> Think APIs first